 Most energy suppliers offer boiler cover or boiler care plans, but they all offer slightly different levels of protection.

-Some of the key things to check for are:
+Key things to check are:

 It’s also worth checking if your existing energy supplier offers a discount on their boiler cover, and if your home insurance includes boiler cover (this may be under emergency repairs or home assistance).